-Intuitively, this makes it somewhat easier to see how the halting utterances of a toddler or a foreign learner, or a speech blunder by a native speaker, can in practice be understood: although Is our children learning? is not grammatical, it comes close enough that we can see what question the blunder-prone President George W. Bush was intending to ask.
-The sentence he uttered satisfies all the constraints of English other than agreement of the verb with the subject noun.
+Intuitively, this makes it somewhat easier to see how the halting utterances of a toddler or a foreign learner, or a speech blunder by a native speaker, can be understood: Is our children learning? is not grammatical, but it comes close enough that we can see what the blunder-prone President George W. Bush was intending to ask, since it satisfies all the constraints of English other than agreement of the verb with the subject noun.